ui-schema/ui-schema/packages/docs/src/content/docs/design-systems.md

 Copy/create the basic files for the design system.

-Add new package (and needed peer-dependencies) to demo package, see [Contributing - add new package](../../README.md#contributing)
+Add new package (and needed peer-dependencies) to demo package, see [Contributing - add new package](https://github.com/ui-schema/ui-schema#contributing)

-Add to build process: [/config.js](../../config.js), add there a nother design-system with namings like the others.
+Add to build process: [/config.js](https://github.com/ui-schema/ui-schema/blob/master/config.js), add there another design-system with namings like the others.

 Initialize/bootstrap and hoist the packages: `npm run bootstrap && npm run hoist`